ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Introduction

 \section{Introduction}

-Flow matching~\citep{lipman2023flow} is an emerging paradigm that provides an efficient approach for learning the complex latent dynamics, or normalizing flows~\citep{1_JMLR_normalizing_flows}, of a system of variables, while enabling parametric flexibility to model data distributions.
-Inferring the underlying dynamics from sparse and noisy observations is a central challenge in many domains~\citep{gontis2010long,brunton2016discovering,pandarinath2018inferring,9_UIUC_FM_survey}, where continuous trajectories are rarely captured; instead, cross-sectional snapshots, collected at discrete time points, are typically available.
-In single-cell RNA sequencing (scRNA-seq), this challenge becomes especially critical as the destructive nature of profiling technologies yields only unpaired population-level snapshots over time.
-Uncovering temporal dynamics from such snapshot data is essential for understanding developmental processes, disease progression, treatment and perturbation responses~\citep{wagner2020lineage}.
-Traditional approaches often rely on heuristics or computationally intensive likelihood-based generative models, which struggle with scalability and flexibility in high-dimensional single-cell data.
-Flow matching overcomes these challenges by directly learning continuous latent dynamics that are constrained to match observed population-level distributions at sampled time points.
+Inferring the underlying dynamics from sparse and noisy observations is a central challenge in many applications~\citep{gontis2010long,brunton2016discovering,pandarinath2018inferring,9_UIUC_FM_survey}, where continuous trajectories are rarely captured; instead, cross-sectional snapshots, collected at discrete time points, are available.
+In single-cell RNA sequencing, this challenge becomes especially critical, as the destructive nature of profiling technologies yields only unpaired population-level snapshots over time.
+Uncovering temporal dynamics from such snapshot data is essential for understanding developmental processes, disease progression, treatment, and perturbation responses~\citep{wagner2020lineage}.
+Traditional methods~\citep{trapnell2017monocle,3_neural_ODE,rubanova2019latent,bergen2020generalizing} rely on heuristics or computationally intensive likelihood-based generative models, which struggle with flexibility and scalability in handling high-dimensional data.
+In contrast, flow matching~\citep{lipman2023flow}, an emerging generative paradigm, overcomes these issues by directly learning continuous latent dynamics constrained to match population-level distributions at observational time points, while enabling parametric flexibility to model data distributions.

+Cellular dynamics are affected by the tissue microenvironment, in which cells engage in reciprocal communication with their neighbors~\citep{19_Dimitrov_cc_interaction_2,17_Tanevski_kasumi}.
+State-of-the-art flow matching frameworks~\citep{tong2024improving,kapusniak2024metric,atanackovic2024meta,11_rohbeck} use optimal transport (OT) to derive couplings between consecutive observational time points and design conditional paths for regression over the velocity fields.
+Although OT couplings improve training stability and inference efficiency over vanilla independent couplings~\citep{lipman2023flow}, they are determined solely by transcriptomic similarity and do not account for the contextual richness of spatial transcriptomics~\citep{armingol2021deciphering, 12_Shimrit_cell_cell_communication, 2_Sole_cancer_ecosystems,zhang2025modeling}, thus yielding couplings that are statistically optimal but biologically implausible.
+Since OT-based flow matching algorithms directly regress on these couplings, these errors propagate into the learned velocity field, leading to globally inconsistent inferred dynamics.